This Vegan Chocolate Mousse is simply fabulous. This vegan mousse is made with Medjool dates so it is also nutrient rich.

 What type of coconut milk should I buy?

-- Mousse starts with a base similar to pudding, minus the cornstarch, to which beaten cream or beaten egg whites are folded in.
-Instead of cream or egg whites, we used the coconut milk to make it healthier.
+Mousse starts with a base similar to pudding, minus the cornstarch, to which beaten cream or beaten egg whites are folded in.
+Instead of cream or egg whites, I used the coconut milk to make it healthier.
 You can also use avocado!

-- How they are different: They different on how the pudding and mousse is thickened and their textures.
+How they are different: They different on how the pudding and mousse is thickened and the textures.
 Pudding is semisolid and more dense, while mousse has a lighter, airier texture.

 Vegan Chocolate Mousse